Welcome to Agile Living and AgiliZen!

 Resources for Exploring AgiliZen™ and Agile Life Design™

 Blogging for me is like a “lab” where I learn, create, experiment, try out new ideas and share my learning in real time.
-The ideas here are often not 100% polished, but since I’m always learning and growing and tweaking, they are never “done” anyway. : ) I do my best to communicate clearly, but if you find something confusing or encounter a typo, let me know and I’ll correct it when I can.
+The ideas here are not always 100% polished, but since I’m always learning and growing, they are never “done” anyway. : ) I do my best to communicate clearly, but if you find something confusing or encounter a typo, let me know and I’ll correct it when I can.
 To help me focus and manage my own perfectionist tendencies, I purposefully apply the 80/20 rule before publishing.
 If I didn’t, I wouldn’t have a website or blog online at all.
 Thanks for understanding!

 Below are some of my most popular articles…

-- 5 Steps to Cultivating the Power of Habit and Agile Thinking Habits
+- 5 Steps to Cultivating the Power of Habit

 - What Causes Chronic Disorganization – How to Heal the Trauma